Help Us Raise AwarenessGet a Free Wristband

-Clarence Borel didn't live to see it happen – he died three years before from mesothelioma cancer – but in 1973 he became the first plaintiff to hold a manufacturer of asbestos liable for injuries caused by its product.
+Clarence Borel didn't live to see it happen, but in 1973 he became the first plaintiff to hold a manufacturer of asbestos liable for injuries caused by its product.
 It was like opening the flood gates.

 Attorney Ward Stephenson filed the lawsuit in the Eastern District of Texas against 11 asbestos manufacturers on Borel's behalf, asking for $1 million.
 Borel had worked for 30 years in the shipyards and oil refineries along the Texas-Louisiana coast.
 In 1969, he was diagnosed originally with asbestosis and later mesothelioma.

-Buoyed by the success of the Borel's case, workers around the country began seeking compensation from manufacturers who knowingly exposed their employees to the dangers of asbestos.
+Buoyed by the success of Borel's case, workers around the country began seeking compensation from manufacturers that knowingly exposed their employees to the dangers of asbestos.